j-o-e-l/ansible/README.md

 # Objective - Create a two systems, an Ansible controller, and a target.

 Before you begin you should start with two linux systems.
 For best results, you should use a virtual machine or VPS provider.

+### Digital Ocean
 Digital Ocean works great for this.
 If you don't have an account they will give you a $10 credit, which will allow you to create these two machines and use them for a month for free.
-If you don't have an account, here is my referal code: https://m.do.co/c/5c10ad3a8470 Your support encourages me to provide content, so please sign up.
+If you don't have an account, here is my referal code: [https://m.do.co/c/5c10ad3a8470](Digital Ocean $10 Code) Your support encourages me to provide these guides, so please sign up.

-### Digital Ocean
 If you are using Digial Ocean, select Fedora (23 x64), $5 / month, choose a datacenter near you, skip additional options, SSH keys are awesome (use them if you can), select 2 droplets, and name them the following (name them what you want, but to follow allong with this guide, use these): controller, target.

-My suggestion is that you create a new installation, with one administrative user.
-Make sure that sshd is running, and that you can login and use sudo.
-Once that is confirmed,
+If you did not use SSH keys, then Digital Ocean will email you your passwords.

+### VMware or VirtualBox
+If you want to setup your controller and target locally, you need to install the operating systems with virtual machine software like [VMware Player](http://www.vmware.com/products/player/ "VMware Player"), Workstation Pro, or VirtualBox.

+## SSH to your controller (as root)

-# Getting Started
+## Getting Started

 First, select the ansible_preinstallation_XXX.sh bash script that suits your operating system.